MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 ---
 title: Get started for IT admins
 description: Try out Microsoft 365 Education to implement a full cloud infrastructure for your school, manage devices and apps, and configure and deploy policies to your Windows 10 devices.
-keywords: education, Microsoft 365 Education, trial, full cloud IT solution, school, deploy, setup, manage, Windows 10, Intune for Education, Office 365 for Education, Microsoft Store for Education, Set up School PCs ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library
+keywords: education, Microsoft 365 Education, trial, full cloud IT solution, school, deploy, setup, manage, Windows 10, Intune for Education, Office 365 for Education, Microsoft Store for Education ms.prod: w10 ms.mktglfcycl: deploy ms.sitesec: library